Love Runs Blind: Musical style

 LRB is a hard rock band, whose music has often been described as blues rock, soft rock, psychedelic rock.
 The band has been cited as one of the pioneering heavy metal band in Bangladesh.
 Early on LRB were influenced by the Jimi Hendrix Experience, Deep Purple, Led Zeppelin and Dire Straits.
 Ayub Bachchu stated in an interview that Jimi Hendrix and Joe Satriani were his main influences.
 On the back sleeve of their album, LRB II, Bachchu said that:

 The 1990s albums of LRB were mostly hard rock, pop rock and blues rock.
 But, from their 2007 studio album "স্পর্শ (Touch)" they have released many heavy metal tracks.
 Since, Abdullah al Masud joined in 2003, LRB was making more heavier sound as there were two guitarist.
 Their last two studio albums, "যুদ্ধ (War)" (2012) and "রাখে আল্লাহ মারে কে (Allah Keeps, Who Kills)" (2016) mostly consisted heavy metal numbers.

 Tours

 LRB has performed over 1,000 gigs that have included extensive performances in Bangladesh as well as tours in Asia, Europe, and the United States.
 Their first show outside country was held in India in 1997 at Jadavpur University, where LRB was to perform.
 But the organisers were a little bit doubtful about the quality of the band.
 After their performance they request LRB to act as a judge which Ayub Bachchu agreed to comply with.
 In 1998, LRB went for their first international tour in United States, where they played in seven states.
-In 1998, the group also played in Qatar, Abu Dhabi, Japan, Germany, Vienna, Austria, and Italy.
+In 1998, the group also played in Qatar, Abu Dhabi, Japan, Germany, Austria, and Italy.
 The group played a second tour in the United States in 2000.
-The group had a European tour in 2002, which included Austria, United Kingdom, and Australia.
+The group had a European tour in 2002, which included Austria, the United Kingdom, and Australia.